 Nancy Del Pizzo helps solve commercial disputes, including those involving intellectual property matters such as trademark, trade dress, copyright and patent infringement, domain name disputes, source codes, misappropriation of trade secrets and unfair competition, defamation, libel and trade libel.
 She also drafts intellectual property-related agreements and drafts and files copyright registrations.
 Nancy is admitted to the New Jersey and New York State bars in addition to the United States Court of Appeals for the Federal Circuit, United States Court of Appeals for the Third Circuit, United States Court of Appeals for the Second Circuit, United States District Court for the District of New Jersey, United States District Court for the Southern District of New York, and United States District Court for the Eastern District of New York.
 She has appeared before additional courts on a pro hac vice basis.

+In 2014, Nancy was appointed co-chair of the Internet/Privacy Subcommittee of the American Bar Association’s Intellectual Property Litigation Section.
+In 2013, the Supreme Court of New Jersey appointed Nancy to its District VC Ethics Committee (Essex County – West).
 In 2011 and 2012, Nancy was appointed by the President of the New Jersey State Bar Association (“NJSBA”) to the NJSBA Pro Bono Committee.
 She is a former Chair of and currently serves as a Trustee of the NJSBA’s GLBT Rights Section.
 Nancy was the featured profile in the New Jersey Law Journal’s “The Bar Report,” February 27, 2012.
-She was appointed to the Internet/Privacy Subcommittee of the American Bar Association’s Intellectual Property Litigation Section in 2014.

 Prior to joining Podvey Meanor in 2012, she practiced at one of New Jersey’s largest law firms where she also was a summer associate.
 She began her legal career in 2005 as a judicial law clerk to the Hon.
 Barbara Byrd Wecker, J.A.D. (ret.).

 Nancy is a magna cum laude graduate of Seton Hall University School of Law, where she served as managing editor of the Journal of Sports & Entertainment Law and evening vice president on the Executive Board of the Student Bar Association.
 During law school, she also interned for the Hon.
 William J. Martini, U.S.D.J.